steineggerlab/probeit/README.md

 diff snp_nt_output/sorted2.fa snp_nt2.fa
 ```

-## How to use
+## **posnegset**
-We provide 2 types of workflows: posnegset for detection and snp for genotyping.
-### posnegset
-For generating probes for detection Probeit posnegset is available.
+For generating probes for detection **Probeit posnegset** is available.
 The posnegset  workflow finds sequences that are included in the positive genome but not included in the negative genome.
 #### Easy User's Guide
 ```
 python probeit.py posnegset -p positive_genome -n negative_genome -o output_dir [additional opts]